indigo-dc/cdmi-s3-qos/vagrant/README.md

 There is Vagrant box with CentOS 7 configured in this folder.

-It is provided in order to test ansible role indigo-dc.cdmi-s3-qos available at https://github.com/indigo-dc/ansible-role-cdmi-s3-qos.
+It is provided in order to test Ansible role indigo-dc.cdmi-s3-qos available at https://github.com/indigo-dc/ansible-role-cdmi-s3-qos.

-This role is being downloaded and placed inside vagrant box when the below procedure is being executed.
+This role is downloaded and placed inside vagrant box when the below procedure is being executed.

-To carry out tests follow the below procedure.
+To carry out tests follow the below steps.

 ##### 1. First clone the cdmi-s3-qos project and go to pointed directory.